arpitjain099/phoenix/python/projects/phiphi/README.md

 make alembic_upgrade
 ```

-Note: When we have the use case to add another alembic branch this should be done making an addition
+Note: When we have the use case to add another alembic branch this should be done making an
-to `version_locations` in `alembic.ini`
+addition to `version_locations` in `alembic.ini` separating new additions with the
+`version_path_separator`.

 See the `Makefile` for more commands.